No. 18 Arizona State knocks off top-ranked Kansas 80-76

-The second No. 1 team to play in Tempe drew a star-studded crowd, with Michael Phelps, Jason Kidd, Grant Hill, Eddie House and Arizona governor Doug Ducey among the third-largest crowd (14,592) in school history.

-Arizona State (9-2) struggled hitting shots around the rim and stopping Kansas preseason All-American Dedric Lawson while falling behind by nine.
+Arizona State (9-2) had a hard time stopping Kansas preseason All-American Dedric Lawson inside, blew numerous shots at the rim and had a rough night at the free throw line.

+Trialing by up to nine points, the Sun Devils rallied by double-teaming Lawson, digging in on defense and making the biggest plays down the stretch to beat a No. 1 team for the second time as a program.

-Like Arizona State did while beating Kansas a year ago, the Sun Devils rallied late, using a 10-0 run to go up 76-74 with 90 seconds left.
+As it did in beating Kansas a year ago in Lawrence, Arizona State rallied late, using a 10-0 run to go up 76-74 with 90 seconds left.

-Kansas tied it on two free throws, then Arizona State's Remy Martin hit a pull-up jumper with 58 seconds left.
-The Jayhawks (10-1) fumbled the ball away for a backcourt violation on the next possession and Edwards hit the two sealing free throws for Arizona State's second win over a No. 1 team.
-The victory set off a massive celebration inside Wells Fargo Arena as the students poured out of the stands onto the court.
+Kansas (10-1) turned it over twice in its final three possessions and Rob Edwards, who scored 15 points, and hit two free throws with 6.1 seconds left to start the celebration.
+Students poured out of the stands to join the players a center court, leaving security no chance of stopping the party.

+"Those are the moments we live for," said Arizona State's Remy Martin, who had 10 points and a big pull-up jumper with 58 seconds left.

-Arizona State pulled off the upset in Lawrence last season, knocking off the No. 2 Jayhawks 95-85 during an undefeated nonconference schedule that led the Sun Devils into the NCAA Tournament for the first time since 2014.
+Arizona State pulled off the upset on the road last season, knocking off the No. 2 Jayhawks 95-85 on its way to the NCAA Tournament for the first time since 2014.

-Arizona State entered the rematch with two losses in three games, to No. 6 Nevada and at Vanderbilt.

-The Jayhawks moved to No. 1 the AP Top 25 two weeks ago, though have struggled at times to remain undefeated since Azubuike sprained his ankle against Wofford on Dec.
-4.

-Kansas scraped past New Mexico State and No. 17 Villanova by three each at home, but beat South Dakota by 36 before heading to the desert.

-Even with Azubuike out, the Jayhawks dominated Arizona State inside, which opened up the perimeter.
+Even with Azubuike out in the rematch, the Jayhawks dominated Arizona State inside early, opening up the perimeter.

 Lawson was the focal point, repeatedly getting good position down low and throwing in a layup on a nifty spin move.
 The Memphis transfer had 18 points on 8-of-10 shooting by halftime.